How To Send Email in Laravel With SMTP (Code Snippets Included)

 How do I customize the email subject line?

-To customize the email subject line, you can use the subject method in the build method of your Mailable class:
+Set the subject in the envelope() method of your Mailable class:

 {